catze-labs/r3plica-web/README.md

 # r3plica-web

+`r3plica` is a project born from BNB Chain Innovation Hackathon 2022 - Seoul, and this repository is the front-end of `r3plica` project.

-The r3plica front end implements three key features.
+The r3plica-web implements these key features.

 - Sign in, sign up for authentication.
 - You can view the items obtained in the game and the entries obtained through the quests performed (defined as "My Assets") that are made of fSBT.